Essentialism (2014) teaches readers to be happier and more productive by focusing on fewer things and doing those few things better.

 You should use this time to avoid getting lost in the small details, which happens often, and to refocus on the bigger picture.

 Greg Mckeown proposes that you keep a journal, but instead of writing everything that has happened to you, you focus on writing as little as possible.

 The idea is that by writing little, you only focus on what matters most.
 As you read through your journal, you will realize what matters most to you and the bigger picture will start to emerge.

-As you block out some time to take a look on the bigger picture, also add some time to play.
+As you block out some time to take a look at the bigger picture, also add some time to play.

 Sleep As Much As You Need

-My Note: I couldn’t agree more that you shouldn’t skimp on sleep.
-However the link between sleepnessess and alcohol level seemed very silly to me.
+I couldn’t agree more that you shouldn’t skimp on sleep.
+However, the link between sleeplessness and alcohol level seemed very silly to me.